cinematikk/CallMyWolves/README.md

 CallMyWolves
 ============

-The official CMW plugin code for Bukkit
+The official CMW plugin code for Bukkit is currently unavailable.